EV Charging Apps for EVs in Australia

 Reserve or Book an EV Charger

 Some EV charging networks allow you to reserve a charger using their app.
-Currently I notice Exploren and Jolt offering a “Reserve” feature in their apps and Everty offer a “Book” feature in their app
+Currently I notice Exploren offer a “Reserve” feature in their app.